 1. What is the temperature of the air surrounding the aircraft called as?

 d) Overall temperature

-Explanation: The outside air temperature is also called as the static air temperature and is necessary for computing various parameters such as true airspeed, air density and for fire control aiming solutions.
+Explanation: The outside air temperature is also called the static air temperature and is necessary for computing various parameters such as true airspeed, air density and for fire control aiming solutions.

 2. What is the temperature measured by a probe on the exterior of a moving aircraft?

 a) Static temperature

 b) Stagnation temperature

 d) Constant temperature